 A study of the basic concepts of mammalian biochemistry including the biosynthesis of proteins, nucleic acid structure and function in gene expression at the cellular level in both normal and disease states.
 Additionally, there is a review of nucleotide metabolism, an introduction to the pharmacology of antineoplastic agents and an introduction to pharmacogenomics.

-PHAR 412 - Metabolism of Carbohydrates, Lipids, and Amino Acids

-A study of the basic concepts and principles of mammalian biochemistry including the digestion, absorption, biosynthesis and metabolism of carbohydrates, lipids and amino acids at the cellular level in both the normal and disease states.
+PHAR 412 - Metabolism of Carbohydrates, Lipids, and Amino Acids lipids and amino acids at the cellular level in both the normal and disease states.
 The principles of energy transformations are also studied.